althea-net/rita-installer/README.md

 Once configured run

-> ansible-playbook -e @profiles/<your profile name or exit-example.yml> install-exit.yml
+> ansible-playbook -e @profiles/<your profile name or exit-example.yml> <-c local if running against localhost> -i <your hosts file or ci-hosts> install-exit.yml

 To update the users or gateways list simply run again.
 Users should not be disrupted unless a new gateway was added.
 Even then the disruption should be very minor.